Fiscal Year End

 Invests in a diversified portfolio of other T. Rowe Price stock and bond funds that represent various asset classes and sectors.
 The fund’s “neutral allocations,” which are what T. Rowe Price considers broadly appropriate for investors seeking a static asset allocation during their retirement years, are 40% stock funds and 60% bond funds.

 These allocations are intended to provide lower market risk for investors desiring lower portfolio volatility near retirement.
-Investors should be aware that the Retirement Income Fund is static at 40% neutral equity allocation and does not change that allocation over time.
+Investors should be aware that the Retirement Balanced Fund is static at 40% neutral equity allocation and does not change that allocation over time.
 As such, an investor may want to consider a higher or lower equity allocation as their age and specific stage of retirement change.
 The fund is designed to be part of an investor’s overall retirement strategy, but is not intended as a complete solution to an investor’s retirement needs.

 While the overall asset mix generally remains consistent over time, tactical decisions may be made by T. Rowe Price to overweight or underweight a particular asset class or sector based on its market outlook.
 The target allocations assigned to the broad asset classes (stocks and bonds), which reflect these strategic decisions resulting from market outlook, are not expected to vary from the neutral allocations by more than plus (+) or minus (-) five (5) percentage points at the asset class level.